 Different from the existing literature for the analysis of bilevel optimization problems, in this work, we utilize a merit function that characterizes the solution of the inner-level VI.
 In Section \ref{sec:preliminaries}, we introduce the concept of a D-gap function.
 This is useful in characterizing the solution of the inner-level VI$(Y, F)$ in problem \eqref{prob:main_prob}.
 Later in Section \ref{sec:converg_bound_and_rates}, we extend the analysis provided in \cite{GrazziFranceschiPontilSalzo2020, KaiyiJiYangLiang2021} to optimization problems with variational inequality constraints.

 {\bf Contribution}: Our contribution is summarized as follows:

-\emph{(1)} In this work, we avoid the backpropogation through the inner-level problem in the evaluation of the implicit gradient.
-We obtain implicit gradient by using the ideas of merit function (D-gap) and fixed-point equations (corresponding to the natural map of VI) in Section \ref{sec:preliminaries}.
-Our approach is much more general and computationally efficient, compared with the existing approaches \cite{FeberWilderDilkinaTambe2020, DontiAmosKolter2017,AgrawalAmosBarrattBoydDiamondKolter2019,barratt2018differentiability}.
+\emph{(1)} In this work, we circumvent the need for backpropagation through the inner-level problem when using the implicit gradient.
+We propose an optimization proxy where we compute the implicit gradient using concepts from merit functions (specifically, the D-gap function) and fixed-point formulations associated with the natural map of the variational inequality, as detailed in Section~\ref{sec:preliminaries}.
+The proposed approach is more general and computationally efficient compared to existing methods \cite{FeberWilderDilkinaTambe2020, DontiAmosKolter2017, AgrawalAmosBarrattBoydDiamondKolter2019, barratt2018differentiability}.

-\emph{(2)} Here, we address a constrained problem \eqref{prob:main_prob}, compared to the unconstrained bilevel optimization in literature \cite{GrazziFranceschiPontilSalzo2020, KaiyiJiYangLiang2021}.
-We consider a class of nonsmooth optimization problems with the VI constraints in problem \eqref{prob:main_prob}.
-It can be shown that bilevel optimization is a special case of problem \eqref{prob:main_prob} \cite{KaushikYousefian2021}.
+\emph{(2)} In this work, we address a constrained optimization problem \eqref{prob:main_prob}, in contrast to the unconstrained bilevel formulations commonly studied in the literature \cite{GrazziFranceschiPontilSalzo2020, KaiyiJiYangLiang2021}.
+Specifically, we focus on a class of nonsmooth optimization problems subject to variational inequality (VI) constraints, as described in \eqref{prob:main_prob}.
+Notably, bilevel optimization emerges as a special case of this broader formulation \cite{HDK_SIAM}.

-\emph{(3)} We extend the analysis from \cite{GrazziFranceschiPontilSalzo2020} and \cite{KaiyiJiYangLiang2021} to the class of optimization problems with VI constraints.
-We provide the error bounds with respect to the true gradients for the implicit gradients and the gradients of objective function.
-Further, we discuss the nonasymptotic convergence rate for the proposed scheme.
+\emph{(3)} We extend the analytical framework developed in \cite{GrazziFranceschiPontilSalzo2020} and \cite{KaiyiJiYangLiang2021} to a broader class of optimization problems involving variational inequality (VI) constraints.
+Specifically, we derive error bounds for the implicit gradients and for the gradients of the objective function with respect to the true gradients.
+Furthermore, we establish non-asymptotic convergence rate results for the proposed algorithmic scheme.

 {\bf Notation.} For the sake of brevity, some places we write vector $y(x)$ as $y$, set valued map $Y(x)$ as $Y$, and mapping $F(\cdot, x)$ as $F(\cdot)$ or simply $F$.
 For convenience, \blue{Jacobian of mapping $F:\mathbb{R}^n\to \mathbb{R}^n$ with respect to $x \in \mathbb{R}^m $ at any $y\in \mathbb{R}^n$ is denoted with a bold ${\hm{\nabla}}_x F(y) \in \mathbb{R}^{n \times m}.$ For any $f:\mathbb{R}^n\to\mathbb{R}$, we use $\nabla_x f \in \mathbb{R}^{n}$ to denote a partial derivative and $\nabla_x^2 f$ denotes the Hessian matrix of $f$.} For convenience, instead of SOL$(Y(x),F(\cdot, x))$, some places we alternatively refer the inner-level solution set by $S(x)$.
 For denoting the projection of $x$ onto set $X$, we use $\mathcal{P}_X\{ x\}$.
 All the norms are Euclidean for vectors and spectral norm for matrices, unless otherwise specified.
 We represent the inner product between two vectors by $\left<\cdot, \cdot\right>$, whereas for matrices it correspondingly becomes a Frobenius inner product.